 Now, with your strategic vision set to impact every element of your culture and processes, you may think that the technology required to facilitate this is purely a tactical consideration.
 The reality though is that the tools you choose to help implement your vision will significantly impact not only your ability to achieve your goals but the ease with which this can be achieved.

 A good Content Management System (CMS), for example, is crucial to the success of modern membership institutions but – in today’s digitally-connected world – most membership institutions will require something more comprehensive than ‘just’ a CMS.
 Something that integrates fully into the day-to-day of the organisation, that underpins the whole of the membership marketing strategy and that links seamlessly with the membership Customer Relationship Management (CRM) strategy, however that may look.

 It goes without saying that, when you’re talking about the technology to underpin a strategic plan that takes you to 2020 and beyond, you’re inevitably looking for a system that becomes (somewhat at least) the lifeblood of the organisation.
-And, though there are plenty of options of course (in particular we at Box UK also work with Drupal and Umbraco), it is in these exact situations that a solution like Sitecore comes to the fore – being not just a CMS, but an integrated experience platform that can deliver you significant advantages over the short- and long-term.
+And, though there are plenty of options of course (in particular we at Box UK also work with WordPress VIP and Drupal), it is in these exact situations that a solution like Sitecore comes to the fore – being not just a CMS, but an integrated experience platform that can deliver you significant advantages over the short- and long-term.